dlaurora/proyecto-final-ecommerce/README.md

 - **CSS3**: For styling the application and implementing responsive design principles.
 - **JavaScript**: For adding interactivity and handling client-side logic.
 - **Git**: For version control, enabling collaboration and tracking changes throughout the development process.
+- **Fetch rest API**: To populate my product page, I'm using fetch to get list of products from an external mock data API, from It i created the product list of my site.

 ## Features